bigmlcom/clj-bigml/readme.md

 ### Datasets

 [Datasets](https://bigml.com/developers/datasets) represent processed
 data ready for modeling.
-They are created from sources and contain statistical summarizations for each field (or column) in the data.
-`bigml.api.dataset/create` makes dataset creation convenient.
+They are created from sources or other datasets and contain statistical summarizations for each field (or column) in the data.  `bigml.api.dataset/create` makes dataset creation convenient.

 In this example, from the well known [Iris data] (http://en.wikipedia.org/wiki/Iris_flower_data_set) we create a